 They began to probe the surrounding land with a metal rod, checking the disturbed soil in the garden and the orchard.
 That evening the body of Dr. William Henry York was discovered buried face down, just beneath the surface in the orchard.

-The body of one young girl had been found without wounds sufficient to cause death, causing speculation that she was either strangled or buried alive.
+The body of one young girl had been found without wounds deemed sufficient to cause death, leading to speculation that she had been strangled or buried alive.